 Traffic using the M8 is advised to use either Junction 3A at Starlaw or 4A at Heartlands as an alternative route.
 Diversions will be in place for local traffic heading north or south along the A801 via either Blackburn or East Whitburn main streets.

 Local access to properties via the A801, such as the J4M8 Business Park, will be maintained from the north only.

 For the duration of this closure, First Bus Service 26 will follow a diversion route which will omit J4M8 Business Park.
 To minimize disruption, West Lothian Council will provide a free Demand-Responsive Taxi (DRT) Service to and from J4M8 Business Park and Whitburn Cross where passengers can connect to the 26 for onward travel.
-For details of the DRT Service, please visit, Passenger Transport Service Updates
+For details of the DRT Service, please visit, Public Transport Updates

 A West Lothian Council spokesperson said: "The A801 roundabout at Junction 4 M8 requires a full reconstruction, which involves replacing the foundation of the carriageway.

 "The nature and scale of this project means it can only be safely carried out under a road closure.